aturner-epcc/uknnss-benchmark-grid/README.md

 #### Command-line arguments

 Grid has many command-line interface flags that control its runtime behaviour.
-Identify- ing the optimal flags, as with the compilation options, is system-dependent and requires experimentation.
+Identifying the optimal flags, as with the compilation options, is system-dependent and requires experimentation.
 A list of Grid flags is given by passing `--help` to `grid-benchmark`, and a full list is provided for both Grid and grid-benchmark in the [grid-benchmark README](https://github.com/aportelli/grid-benchmark/).